open-compensation-token-license/license-token-website/wikisrc/open-source-project-financial-management.md

 ### The Importance of Financial Management in Open Source Projects

 At first glance, the financial aspect might seem less critical for open source endeavors given the free and voluntary collaboration nature of these projects.
 However, as projects grow in size and complexity, the need for financial resources becomes apparent.
 Funding can drive development, attract and compensate talented contributors, support community events, and maintain essential infrastructure.
+For more insights, explore [software sustainability](https://www.license-token.com/wiki/software-sustainability).

 Without sound financial management, these projects risk stagnation or even failure, depriving the community of valuable tools and solutions.
 Effective financial management ensures that resources are optimally allocated, facilitates strategic planning, and sustains project momentum over the long haul.
-For more insights, explore [software sustainability](https://www.license-token.com/wiki/software-sustainability).
+For additional insights, consider reading about [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source).

 ### Revenue Streams for Open Source Projects